What are GMP and GDP audits?

 Global GxP specialists

-Our auditors have hands-on experience across global manufacturing and distribution environments, including clinical, commercial, and virtual supply chains.
+Our auditors deliver GMP audits and GDP audits across global manufacturing sites, contract partners, and distribution networks, with hands-on experience in clinical, commercial, and virtual supply chains.

 Regulatory and technical expertise